BT is offering 4G home broadband with a choice of 15Mbps or 30Mbps download speed.

 4G Home Broadband Plans

 In the UK, BT now offers a choice of two 4G home broadband plans.
-Starting from £45.24/month on a 24-month contract, both plans give you access to unlimited 4G data.
+Both plans give you access to unlimited 4G data.
 You’ll just need to decide on the download speeds you require:

-• The 15Mbps plan costs £45.24/month.
-BT says it will allow you to browse, stream and download on their 4G network.
+- The 15Mbps plan allows you to browse, stream and download on EE’s 4G network.
 On this plan, you can stream HD-quality video on around 2-3 devices at the same time but it won’t be possible to stream 4K ultra-HD video.

-• The 30Mbps plan costs £57.25/month.
-BT says it allows faster browsing, streaming and downloading on their 4G network.
+- The 30Mbps plan allows for faster browsing, streaming and downloading on EE’s 4G network.
 On this plan, you can stream HD-quality video on up to 6 devices at the same time, or 4K ultra-HD video on one device.

 The following table shows a list of BT’s 4G broadband plans:

 Alongside your 4G broadband plan, you’ll get most of the normal benefits of being a BT Broadband customer.
-This includes free access to over 5 million BT Wi-Fi hotspots, 1000GB of free BT Cloud storage, BT Parental Controls and BT Virus Protect (with an inclusive license for up to 15 devices).
-You’ll also get up to 11 email addresses from BT.
+This includes free access to over 5 million BT Wi-Fi hotspots, BT Parental Controls and BT Virus Protect (with an inclusive license for up to 15 devices).

-Unfortunately, BT TV and BT Complete Wi-Fi are not currently available to 4G home broadband customers.
+Unfortunately, EE TV and Complete Wi-Fi are not currently available to 4G home broadband customers.

 4G Broadband vs Fibre Broadband